 Planted roofs, also known as green roofs or eco-roofs, are enjoying a surge of interest in the Northwest, brought on in part by the Northwest EcoBuilding Guild’s Eco-Roof Project.
 They have many advantages.
 They’re beautiful.
 They reduce the intensity and duration of rainwater run-off.
 They filter water in much the same way as a wetland does.
 They reduce the build-up of heat in urban areas.
 They absorb sound.
 To some degree, they provide insulation and thermal mass.
 They protect the roof membrane below from degradation caused by the sun, and so (detailed correctly) increase the longevity of the roof.
 They provide habitat.
 They add garden space, and can even produce some edibles.

 The garage was built to accompany the 1950 rambler in the close-in Mt.
-Baker neighborhood of Seattle my wife and I purchased in June of 2003, the week before our son was born.
+Baker neighborhood of Seattle my then-wife and I purchased in June of 2003, the week before our son was born.
 In 280 square feet (a one car sized garage) when built it housed and protected one bicycle, three motorcycles and our Mini Cooper, as well as providing space for a small workshop and every man’s dream, lots of pegboard.
 (We sold the Mini in 2009 and my last motorcycle in 2010.
 Just bicycles now!)
 On the pegboard, my father’s and grandfather’s hand tools.
-Planted on the east side next to the stairs down into the garage, the rose bush my grandfather brought with him from Scotland when he emigrated in 1907, transplanted from outside my parents' house in Ohio after they passed away.
+Planted on the east side next to the stairs down into the garage, the rose bush my grandfather brought with him from Scotland when he emigrated in 1907, transplanted from outside my parents’ house in Ohio after they passed away.

 The previous owner of the house built an illegal deck atop the foundation of the original off-the-alley terraced carport just prior to putting house up for sale, clearly without the benefit of a structural engineer!
 The flimsy deck was deconstructed, and the new structure built on the existing foundation and stem walls—almost entirely from wood salvaged from the existing deck.